One Model With acts_as_list and acts_as_tree

 Model

-The model is stored in the generated file app/models/outline.rb.
+The model is stored in the generated file app/models/outline.rb

-Let’s add all necessary parts for acts_as_list and acts_as_tree declarations and mix them up gently (thanks to Kris for noticing):
+declarations and mix them up gently (thanks to Kris for noticing):

 -